vincentchachere/Group-Policy-and-Managing-Accounts/README.md

 *Now that the Group Policy is created we can attempt 6+ failed logins on Client-1 with a created user account to verify lockout in ADUC.*

-- Choose a User Account

-- Attempt 6+ failed logons
+- Disconnect: from `Client-1 from Remote Desktop (RDP)` if you haven't already

+- Pick a random user account you previously created, [in this lab](https://github.com/vincentchachere/Active-Directory-Deployment-and-Configuration), and attempt 6+ failed logons.

+*Later, we will review these actions in the Event Logs for verification and analysis.*

 <img width="800" alt="isolated" src="https://github.com/user-attachments/assets/ade102b9-562b-4eed-9c39-a34a55f28761">